 Shiraz

 Syrah, known as Shiraz in Australia, ranges widely in flavour and can include spicy or fruity tastes.
+Shiraz is known for its bold, full-bodied profile with peppery, spicy characteristics, including both black pepper and white pepper notes, often combined with black fruit like blackberry.
 It is very dark in colour and bold on the palate.
+Shiraz thrives in warmer regions, which contribute to its ripe, intense flavors.
+It is also Australia’s most popular wine style and is grown in every wine region in Australia.
 Popular Australian varieties include the well-known d’Arenberg styles produced in McLaren Vale.
 The dramatic rise in popularity of Shiraz since the 1990s is partly due to a rise in Bordeaux prices at that time, coupled with several bad growing seasons.
 Australian Shiraz is fruitier than that grown in its traditional homeland where it is blended with Grenach to produce a dry, full-bodied wine.

 Sangiovese

 The famous Tuscany wine growing region of Italy is renowned for its Sangiovese red wine.
+Sangiovese often displays herbal notes, including hints of dried herbs and tomato leaf, which add complexity to its profile and enhance its pairing with savoury and Mediterranean dishes.
 The tannins in Sangiovese are exquisitely tempered by fruit flavours that provide an easy to drink medium-bodied experience.
+Sangiovese is also known for its high acidity, which provides a tart or sour taste, especially in cooler climate wines.
 The drier varieties of Sangiovese should be appropriately stored and aged well before opening.
 The well-known Chianti red wine is often made from 100% Sangiovese grapes, and is easily recognised when packaged with the bottle wrapped in a traditional straw basket.

 Barbera

 Although an original Italian product, Barbera wine has made rapid inroads in California and Argentina.
-Barbera is easy on the palate, so much so that some winemakers are inclined to age it in oak barrels to create a more interesting and complex taste.
+Barbera is easy on the palate, typically featuring low tannins that contribute to its smooth and approachable style.
+It is known for its vibrant dark cherry flavours and high acidity, making it both lively and exceptionally food-friendly.
+Some winemakers are inclined to age it in oak barrels to create a more interesting and complex taste.
 Barbera is a luxurious colour, and is permeated with aromas of fruit or spice.
+Barbera is also grown in Australia’s King Valley, a region recognised for producing high-quality examples of this variety.

 Zinfandel